The Pacifica Synod’s Work toward Equity, Diversity & Inclusion

 Since then, we have held workshops at synod assembly and half-day seminars for church leaders to hear first-hand stories of our synod and regions and to grow awareness of racism and white privilege among the unique populations whom we serve.
-Since the pandemic led to a disruption of in-person events in 2020, we are in the process of developing online resources and rescheduling of the April 2020 in-person anti-racism training, tentatively planned for summer or fall of 2021.
+During 2020 and 2021, several of our conferences held online book studies of the book Dialogues on Race.
+In October 2021, a multi-day, anti-racism training event was held at Luther Glen for both rostered and lay leaders.

 Pastor Lara Martin, Co-Chair – firstname.lastname@example.org

 Pastor Darin Johnson, Co-Chair

 Bruce & Lin Hodkinson